Fasana-e-Azad: Plot

 The novel is set in Lucknow and an imaginary Middle East during the late 19th century.
 Its theme follows the pattern of Miguel de Cervantes' Don Quixote, with Azad modeled on Don Quixote.
 Azad's faithful friend, Khoji, echoes Sancho Panza.

 Azad, with no family history, wanders around the city; he encounters all kinds of people and observes Lucknow's changing urban milieu.
 He has a keen eye for female beauty.
 Azad meets two sisters and falls in love with Husna Ara, the older sister.
 Although she loves him too, she sets a condition for their marriage: Azad must go to Turkey and fight with the Turks in their war with the Russians.
 Azad leaves for Turkey with Khoji, his sidekick, a dwarf with a fondness for opium and delusions about his handsomeness and martial prowess.
-They have a number of adventures in Turkey and Russia; several noblewomen fall love with Azad, who remains more-or-less true to Husn Ara.
+They have a number of adventures in Turkey and Russia; several noblewomen fall in love with Azad, who remains more-or-less true to Husn Ara.

 Azad, Khoji, and two female European admirers return to India in triumph.
 Azad marries Husna Ara, and the two European women become social workers.
 He becomes the father of twins and is well-known and respected, devoting a great deal of time to the propagation of new ideas, education, commerce and industry.
 When war breaks out against Afghanistan, Azad is asked by the government to aid the war effort.
 He goes to war, again proving himself a valiant soldier.
 Azad then returns home and lives a happy, useful life devoted to the advancement of his country.
 Fasana-e-Azad has a number of sub-plots, including the story of Husna Ara's sister, Sipahr Ara; her lover, prince Humayun Far; and the Shahsawar, his mysterious rival.